 A hump developing on their upper back

-Even if a person has developed a hump, there are treatments to prevent the hump getting worse.
-It is very rare when a person can not be treated; we have 98 year olds who have improved their bones.
+Even if a person has developed a hump, there are treatments to prevent the hump from getting worse.
+It is very rare when a person can not be treated; we have 98-year-olds who have improved their bones.

 Change in body shape or size

 This is usually associated with loss of height.
 This can happen due to the bones in the spine (vertebrae) collapsing, followed by the rib cage ending up resting on the pelvis, because the spine has lost bone support to hold it upright.
-A Pot belly can than occur as there is no place for the stomach contents to go, other than outwards.
+A Potbelly can then occur as there is no place for the stomach contents to go, other than outwards.
 This can cause severe pain and/or difficulty in breathing and swallowing, in severe undiagnosed Osteoporosis patients.